How to Sew Bias Tape. The best 3 methods out there.

 You will cover the folded tape with this extra tape.

-To close it on the other end simply fold and sew over it.
+To close it on the other end, simply fold it and sew over it.

-Or if you are using the clean method right between the seam.
+Or if you are using the clean method right between the seams.

 How to sew bias tape